surveyjs/survey-analytics/docs/set-up-table-view-vue.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/dashboard-table-view/vue (linkStyle))

-If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repositories:

-- <a href="https://github.com/surveyjs/surveyjs_vue3_quickstart" target="_blank">SurveyJS + Vue 3 Quickstart Template</a>
+If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repository: <a href="https://github.com/surveyjs/surveyjs_vue3_quickstart" target="_blank">SurveyJS + Vue 3 Quickstart Template</a>.
-- <a href="https://github.com/surveyjs/surveyjs_vue_quickstart" target="_blank">SurveyJS + Vue 2 Quickstart Template</a>

 ## Install the `survey-analytics` npm Package